PKUblink/pkublink.github.io/_pages/cv.md

 Service and leadership
 ======
 * Fall 2024-Spring 2025: Vice Minister of Academic Department of Student Union
-  * School of EECS
-  * Peking University
+  * School of EECS, Peking University
-  * Duties included: Lead members and organize all kinds of activities

 * Fall 2023-Spring 2024: Member of Academic Department of Student Union
-  * School of EECS
-  * Peking University
+  * School of EECS, Peking University
-  * Duties included: Interview, organize all kinds of activities and write articles

 * Fall 2023-Spring 2024: Member of the Youth Volunteer Association
-  * School of EECS
-  * Peking University
+  * School of EECS, Peking University
-  * Duties included: held lectures for undergraduates at School of EECS and other schools and communicate with other departments